bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 data.pca <- prcomp(data.frame(howells[, 8:54]), scale = FALSE)
 ```

-The output of `prcomp()` gives us a list of data, of which mostly `x`
+The output of `prcomp()` gives us a list of data – mostly `x` will be
-will be important, which are the resulting PC scores.
-You can access the
+important – which are the resulting PC scores.
+You can access the PC
-PC scores, or any other of the data entries by using the `$` operator.
+scores, or any other of the data entries by using the `$` operator.
+For
-E.g. if you want to access the PC scores, you may use `data.pca$x`, or
+example, if you want to access the PC scores, you can use `data.pca$x`,
-if you want the standard deviations of the PCs you prompt
+or if you want the standard deviations of the PCs you prompt
 `pca.data$sdev` and so on…

 ### PCA statistics